Noise in buildings may take many paths. The following figure illustrates the possible paths.

 the perception of

-the perception of noise is not equal at all frequencies.
-Noise with significant
+the perception of noise is not same for all frequencies.

 measured levels (in dB) at high or low frequencies will not be as annoying